LoganBarnett/blog/_posts/2016-08-17-asteroid-generation.md

 Here's an example workflow of creating an asteroid generator:

-1. Create a generator.
+## Step 1.
+Create a generator

 ![create a generator](/blog/assets/roid-miner-generation-step0.png)

-2. Add a sequencer.
+## Step 2.
+Add a sequencer

 ![generation with just a sequencer](/blog/assets/roid-miner-generation-step1.png)

-3. Apply perlin noise - note that the asteroid preview rotates over time.
+## Step 3.
+Apply perlin noise

+Note that the asteroid preview rotates over time.

 ![add noise](/blog/assets/roid-miner-generation-step2.png)

-4. Connect points from gaps introduced by perlin noise.
+## Step 4.
+Connect points from gaps introduced by perlin noise

 This is required for the fill to work properly.

 ![connect points for filling](/blog/assets/roid-miner-generation-step3.png)

-5. Apply a fill to the center of the asteroid.
+## Step 5.
+Apply a fill to the center of the asteroid

 ![fill](/blog/assets/roid-miner-generation-step4.png)

+# Closing

 This is where I am currently.
 All of this gets stored in a mongodb server - not the generated asteroids themselves but the data used to generate them.